symfony/symfony-docs/cookbook/logging/channels_handlers.rst

 Switching a Channel to a different Handler
 ------------------------------------------

-Now, suppose you want to log the ``security`` channel to a different file in the ``prod`` environment.
+Now, suppose you want to log the ``security`` channel to a different file.
 To do this, just create a new handler and configure it to log only messages from the ``security`` channel:

 .. configuration-block::

     .. code-block:: yaml

-        # app/config/config_prod.yml
+        # app/config/config.yml
         monolog:
             handlers:
                 security: